Divyagupta004dg/AXI-Lite-Slave-with-FIFO-and-UART-Transmitter/README.md

  <img width="709" height="408" alt="image" src="https://github.com/user-attachments/assets/5b884355-7337-4cd0-9d78-6e9cd9e8f3d9" />

 **We’ll implement write-only AXI-Lite, where a CPU or master can write bytes that get stored in a FIFO.**
+ALSO

+making ~ axi_lite_slave.v  module — this is the key to interface with a processor or bus system (like an ARM CPU in SoCs)

 AXI Signal	Role